 When focusing on efficiency goes wrong

 Likewise, focusing too heavily on improving efficiency can have a similar effect.
-We’ve all known the new manager who’s excited about innovating processes and not afraid to break some rules.
+We’ve all known the new manager who’s excited about innovating processes and isn't afraid to break some rules.
 They come in ready to cut what they see as inefficiencies.
-But some of those rules and workflows are there for a reason, and pretty soon what was initially intended to increase efficiency has only created another hurdle to jump through.
+But some of those rules and workflows are there for a reason, and pretty soon what was initially intended to increase efficiency has only created another hoop to jump through.

 Creating a more efficient workplace is an admirable goal, but getting fixated on disrupting the way things are done can rub people the wrong way and create additional obstacles.
 The effect is twofold: it saps your people’s energy and it makes them less productive.

 Leaders should nurture both

 The ways in which productivity is measured will inevitably vary by role, company, field, and industry.
 Sometimes two people doing the same job on the same team will have wildly different levels of productivity.
 Although there are about forty billion factors that can impact someone’s productivity, in some cases it just comes down to inefficient planning and time management.
 As a leader, your job is to care about productivity, but you’ll also need to strike a balance that makes sense for your people.